Reflective Tanning Blankets – Are They Safe?

 Are Reflective Tanning Blankets Safe?

-Tanning in the sun is never completely safe, and damage done to the skin from the sun can lead to many conditions that can be lifelong.
+Tanning in the sun is never completely safe, and damage to the skin from the sun can lead to various lifelong conditions.

 The first signs of sunburn appear as red and painful skin, and it can sometimes take up to 48 hours for these symptoms to first appear.

-Using a reflective tanning blanket attracts and reflects more than the normal amount of UV rays to the skin, tanning them faster but also damaging the skin faster as well.
+Using a reflective tanning blanket attracts and reflects more UV rays to the skin than the normal amount, tanning it faster but also damaging the skin more quickly.

 Effects of Sun Tanning